TrustyJAID/Trusty-cogs-archive/README.md

 >Tweets - A modified version of Palm's twitter cog utilising twitter streams to setup a twitter channel to post user tweets.

+>dev - A copy of the developer commands in redbot with `sudo` replacing `mock` like V2.

 **Special cogs**

 >Blockchain - a cog to download and the bitcoin blockchain for hidden files and data.
 Requires bitcoin RPC connection and complicated setup **don't use** unless you know what you're doing.